The red-flag signs you may be burning out while working from home

 2. You use your work as an escape from stress

-In the early part of the pandemic, I caught myself logged-on to my work computer laptop more often than I wanted to be.
+In the early part of the pandemic, I caught myself logged on to my work computer laptop more often than I wanted to be.
 I started to view my family’s presence as an interruption, and would grow irritable when asked to finish up for the day.
 Work seemed far more appealing than facing my new, uncertain reality.

 It turns out, I was using my job as an excuse to avoid the new, stressful reality.
 My job was something I understood and could exercise some control over.
 Navigating a new routine in a pandemic?
 Not so much.

 Keeping busy with work can be a welcome distraction from everyday life, and it’s not always a bad thing to increase your productivity.
 But there comes a point when you need to face reality, even if it’s hard.
-Numbing yourself by staring at your computer screen or scheduling non-stop meetings means you’ll miss opportunities to deal with problems (or issues before they become problems).
+Numbing yourself by staring at your computer screen or scheduling nonstop meetings means you’ll miss opportunities to deal with problems (or issues before they become problems).

 And in my experience, these stressors only grow when we ignore them.
 If you view your job as a respite from everyday life (or worse, if you’ve begun to feel hopeless and without purpose unless you’re working), it may be time to take a much-needed break to address the things you’re ignoring.